 Don’t forget to check for the Los Angeles Hotels with rooftop pools, to take full advantage of the beautiful weather, and pool party scene.

 Day 2 Los Angeles Itinerary: Explore Santa Monica

 Start day 2 of your 5-Day Los Angeles Itinerary by exploring Santa Monica.
-It is one of the most scenic places in southern California, one of my favorite places in Los Angeles, offering 72-miles of coastline and sunshine approximately 330 days in the year.
+It is one of the most scenic places in southern California, one of my favorite places in Los Angeles, offering 72 miles of coastline and sunshine for approximately 330 days in the year.
 With over 60 stunning beaches to explore, lots of amazing restaurants, and of course, the famous Santa Monica Pier for some fun!

 1. Have a Coffee or Brunch at Urth

 Address: 2327 Main St. Santa Monica, CA 90405

 Every time I visit Los Angeles, this is a must-stop for me.
 Founded in 1989, this cafe is widely considered the first coffee roasting company in America to offer exclusively organically grown, heirloom coffees.
 If you love coffee like me, they offer exclusive signature blends from light to dark roasts – from americano to latte, cappuccinos, and all between.